 Another property of interest is elongation, the amount a material lengthens before fracturing.
 Greater elongation means the material is less prone to fracture, but it often goes hand in hand with lower stiffness.
 Elongation is usually expressed as a percentage of the length change over the initial measured length.

 Here, 304 stainless elongates the most at 55%.
 440C stainless has the shortest elongation at 2%.
 Its martensitic structure makes it strong but brittle.

 Shear strength, the maximum stress a material endures before it fractures, comes into play when components see off-axis forces.
 Shear strengths are not typically quoted for stainless steels because they are too low to have engineering value.
-4130 alloy steel has shear strength around 11 ksi, lower than those for the aluminum alloys.
+4130 alloy steel has shear modulus around 11,000 ksi, lower than those for the aluminum alloys.

 Hardness is a material’s ability to resist scratching or indention.
 Harder materials may be more durable, but they are also more difficult to machine.
 440C stainless and 4130 alloy steel are the two hardest metals in this comparison.

 As materials are heated, they expand.
 The rate of this linear expansion is the coefficient of thermal expansion (CTE).
 Lower CTEs let designers downplay dimensional changes as temperatures rise.
 Here, 440C has the lowest CTE of these five alloys at 5.6 × 10-6 in./in./°F between 32 and 212°F.